gmc-code/PC-microbit-micropython/docs/lessons2/thermometer.rst

 .. admonition:: Tasks

     * Use an if block so that one image is shown when it is below 20 degrees and another image is shown when it is above 20 degrees.
-    * Use the A button to store the temperature in the variable ``tempA``.
-Use the B button to store the temperature in the variable ``tempB``.
+    * Use the A-button to store the temperature in the variable ``tempA``.
+Use the B-button to store the temperature in the variable ``tempB``.
 Calculate the difference between them using ``tempA - tempB`` and scroll this difference.

     .. dropdown::
         :icon: codescan